stacksjs/stacks/.stacks/vcs/github/.github/CONTRIBUTING.md

 # if you need any more info to any command listed here, you may suffix
 # any of them via the "help option", i.e. `buddy command --help`

-buddy dev # starts one of the dev servers (components, functions, pages, or docs) buddy dev:components # starts local playground dev server buddy dev:desktop # starts the Desktop playground buddy dev:pages # starts local playground pages dev server buddy dev:functions # stubs local the functions buddy dev:docs # starts local docs dev server
+buddy dev # starts one of the dev servers (components, functions, views, or docs) buddy dev:components # starts local playground dev server buddy dev:desktop # starts the Desktop playground buddy dev:views # starts local playground views dev server buddy dev:functions # stubs local the functions buddy dev:docs # starts local docs dev server

 # for Laravel folks, `serve` may ring more familiar than the `dev` name.
 Hence, we aliased it:
-buddy serve # starts one of the dev servers (components, functions, pages, or docs) buddy serve:components # starts local playground dev server buddy serve:pages # starts local playground pages dev server buddy serve:functions # stubs local the functions buddy serve:docs # starts local docs dev server
+buddy serve # starts one of the dev servers (components, functions, views, or docs) buddy serve:components # starts local playground dev server buddy serve:views # starts local playground views dev server buddy serve:functions # stubs local the functions buddy serve:docs # starts local docs dev server